Evennia is a text-based game server. This makes it important to understand how

 @encodingcommand or the

 @optionscommand.
 This allows them to themselves set which encoding they (and their client of choice) uses.
-Whereas data will remain stored as unicode internally in Evennia, all data received from and sent to this particular player will be converted to the given format before transmitting.
+Whereas data will remain stored as unicode strings internally in Evennia, all data received from and sent to this particular player will be converted to the given format before transmitting.

 - As a back-up, in case the user-set encoding translation is erroneous

-or fails in some other way, Evennia will fall back to trying with the
+fails in some other way, Evennia will fall back to trying with the

 defined in the settings variable